sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 ## page was renamed from combinat/LanguageAndTiling
-= Languages and tilings =

 This page gathers ideas for refactorization of sage.combinat.words and implementation of tilings.
 You can subscribe to the associated [[https://lma.metelu.net/mailman/listinfo/sage-words|mailing-list]] to discuss about this.

+<<TableOfContents>>

-== How do I implement my language ? my tiling ? ==
+= How do I implement my language ? my tiling ? =

 There are different places to look at for examples:
  * sage.categories.examples.languages: two examples of languages.
 PalindromicLanguages (the language of palindromes) and UniformMonoid (the submonoid of the free monoid on {a,b} that contains as many a as b).